Cray-HPE/docs-csm/install/common-pre-install/hpcm_installation-cpi.md

 ## Seed File generation

-The stepwise procedure to generate seedfiles is as follows:
+The stepwise procedure to generate seed files is as follows:

    1. Generate Paddle File
-      To generate the paddle file using the Canu Validate tool, follow link [Validate SHCD](../../operations/network/management_network/validate_shcd.md).
+      To generate the paddle file using the CANU Validate tool, follow link [Validate SHCD](../../operations/network/management_network/validate_shcd.md).

       Example Command: